 Some people develop lactic acidosis while taking metformin.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.

-You should not use metformin and pioglitazone if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to metformin or pioglitazone, or if you have:

 severe or uncontrolled heart failure;